What is a Bone Spur?

 Depending on the type of spur, surgery involves simply cutting it off.
 In most cases it is a minor outpatient procedure and patients can walk immediately after the surgery in a special shoe.
 Patients are back in their own shoes in several days or weeks.

-While most bone spurs are benign, on few occasions they may be due to a bone tumor.
-It is important to visit a podiatrist and have your feet x-rayed to rule out anything more serious.
+While most bone spurs are benign, on a few occasions they may be due to a bone tumor.
+It is important to visit a podiatrist and have your feet X-rayed to rule out anything more serious.